genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads to a reference sequence, whether the reference is a complete genome, transcriptome, or de novo assembly.

-.. note:: **What is a difference between genome, exome and transcriptome**?
+.. note:: **What is the difference between genome, exome and transcriptome**?

           Genome includes both coding (genes) and noncoding DNA in a given cell type.